wildonion/gem/README.md

 - an event managing and reservation system with reveal-role functionality.

+- the most secure logic for JWT authentication per device

 - crypto id or **EVM** based wallet to store onchain digital assets.

 - buy, receive and sell in-app token using **Stripe** payment gateway and **NFT** based gift cards.